etaoins/llambda/docs/scheme.md

 R7RS Optional Library Support
 -----------------------------

-R7RS defines a number of additional libraries that implementations may implement.
+R7RS defines a number of additional libraries that implementations may provide.
 Llambda implements the majority of them with the exception of ``(scheme complex)`` and libraries related to runtime evaluation.

 | Library Name                 | Description                                         | Support
 |------------------------------|-----------------------------------------------------|--------